Azure Migration Strategy - Steps, Strategies and Cost

 5. Training and Support:

 Migration to Azure requires a new set of skills and knowledge for IT staff, and it can be challenging to provide adequate training and support.
-Proper training and support can ensure that IT staff are able to effectively manage the migrated workloads and take advantage of the capabilities and benefits of Azure.
+Proper training and support can ensure that IT staff can effectively manage the migrated workloads and take advantage of the capabilities and benefits of Azure.

 How Much Does Migration to Azure Cloud Cost?